ppeetteerrs/personal-website/content/series/linux_kernel/1_the_first_second/index.md

 <div class="wp-block-jetpack-markdown">
   <p>
-    The kernel is a compressed image known as <code>initramfs</code> stored in <code>/boot</code> along with an initial RAM disk image and device maps of the hard drives.
+    The kernel is a compressed image known as `initramfs` stored in `/boot` along with an initial RAM disk image and device maps of the hard drives.
 Once the kernel is loaded into the main memory, it begins decompression and the expanded image overwrites the initial image.
-Once the kernel has extracted itself, it loads <code>systemd</code> and turns control over to it.
+Once the kernel has extracted itself, it loads `systemd` and turns control over to it.
   </p>
 </div>